General Relativity Contains the Standard Model

 String theory has three separate uniqueness problems.
 First, the number of supersymmetric generators can have any value from N=1 to N=8.
 Second, there are five different classes of string theory.
 Finally, within each class there are thousands of different string theories, each corresponding to a different way one can compactify seven higher dimensions.
-In contrast, there is only one theory of 3DT.
-3DT does not have supersymmetry, with its multiple values for N. Particles in 3DT are not strings, which would be classified into five types.
+In contrast, there is only one theory of 3D time.
+3D time does not have supersymmetry, with its multiple values for N. Particles in 3D time are not strings, which would be classified into five types.
 Finally, there is only one way to compactify the two higher dimensions.
 It is a trivial compactification to the 2-sphere, similar to the compactification of the one HD of original Kaluza-Klein to the 1-sphere or circle.
-Therefore, 3DT does not suffer from uniqueness problems.
+Therefore, 3D time does not suffer from uniqueness problems.

 String theory has matter terms known as Chapline-Manton terms [51] that must be added to the Lagrangian.
-In six dimensions, 3DT has no matter terms.
+In six dimensions, 3D time has no matter terms.

 Green and Schwarz [52] and Gross et al. [53] showed all anomalies vanish for SO(32) and $E_8\times E_8$ string theory, respectively.
 String theory may provide an anomaly-free path to quantum gravity [54].
 However, I claim quantum gravity is not the unification of gravity and quantum theory.
 I can produce a unification of the Standard Model and gravitation without it.
 How can a theory whose effects are entirely negligible be important?
 The relationship between gravity and quantum theory is given below.
 But if you must have a quantum theory of gravity, my new way of doing quantum field theory will help.